Professional athletes face a constant risk of injury while pushing their bodies to their limits. Here are the most common injuries that end careers.

-Sports are responsible for a large portion of broken bones that occur annually.
-It’s estimated that 7.5% of lower limb fractures and 16.5% of upper limb fractures are caused by playing sports.
-Although the recovery time of broken bones is shorter than torn tendons and ligaments, the severity of the pain is much higher.
+Sports are responsible for a large portion of the broken bones that occur annually.
+It’s estimated that 7.5% of lower-limb fractures and 16.5% of upper-limb fractures are caused by playing sports.
+Although the recovery time of broken bones is shorter than that of torn tendons and ligaments, the severity of the pain is much higher.

 Although nerve injury is less common than others in professional athletes, the impact is so detrimental that it can’t be ignored.
 Peripheral nerves like your sciatic nerve can be injured by playing sports, causing a host of incapacitating problems.

 Sometimes nerve damage won’t interfere with your daily activities.
 However, it can quickly worsen and lead to long-term problems.
 Even if the cause is treated, the effects can be permanent.